ReiNoIkari/Morphological-Image-Processing/morpho.md

 ### Ultimate eroded point

-Ultimate eroded point (or UEP) is derived from the EDM operator and could be defined as the last point that would be present after recursively eroding until the last pass before the object would be invisible.
+Ultimate eroded point (or UEP) is derived from the EDM operator and could be defined as the last point that would be present after recursively eroding until the last pass before the object would be invisible[^LEG2016].
 In order to apply multiple UEP on an image, each object thus could be considered separately, which makes possible to use different numbers of erosions for each object and so having the ultimate eroded point not only for an image but for each object which is useful for cells images for example.

 The ultimate erode point is represented as follow :